 While it’s always hard to tell whether Waititi is joking due to his deadpan nature, it does seem he is quite serious about his desire to see Apple fix its MacBook keyboards.

 The thing is, Waititi isn’t entirely correct.
-Apple has already fixed its MacBook Pro keyboard when it rolled out a new 16-inch model last year, which features a keyboard with a traditional butterfly-style mechanism.
+Apple has already fixed its MacBook Pro keyboard when it rolled out a new 16-inch model last year, which features a keyboard with a traditional scissor-style mechanism.
 It’s not clear if Waititi is familiar with the new keyboard on that MacBook Pro, or with the device itself.